awsdocs/aws-greengrass-developer-guide/doc_source/ml-inference.md

     ]
 }
 ```
-Amazon SageMaker is a fully managed ML service that you can use to build and train models using built\-in or custom algorithms\.
-For more information, see [What Is Amazon SageMaker?](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html) in the *Amazon SageMaker Developer Guide*\.

 **Amazon S3**
 AWS IoT Greengrass supports models that are stored in Amazon S3 as `tar.gz` or `.zip` files\.